| William Eaton

 Voices, a 1994 Grammy Awards Finalist for "Best Traditional Folk

+Album".
 Eaton has collaborated with other artists as well.
 On Tracks We Leave (1989),

 Eaton was joined by Udi Arouh, Arvel Bird, Claudia Tulip, Rich Rodgers and